DatabayAG/ExternalContent/README.md

 * Versions up to 1.5.x are in the 'master' branch
 * Version 1.6 for ILIAS 5.3 and ILIAS 5.4 is in the 'master-ilias53' branch
 * Version 1.7 for ILIAS 7 is in the 'main-ilias7' branch
+* Version 1.8 for ILIAS 8 is in the 'main-ilias8' branch

+Version 1.8.1 (2023-09-13)
+* Support for ILIAS 8
+* Used FileSystem service for icons
+* Dropped support for PNG icons (only SVG allowed like in other ILIAS objects)
+* Removed jQuery dependency from type models
+* Changed example test service url in type models

 Version 1.7.1 (2022-01-11)
 * Support for ILIAS 7 and PHP 7.4